Journey to Pascha

 4

-Note: Since the anointing of Jesus’ feet is not included in the version of the Last Supper story used here, do not include it in the mural.
+Note: Since the anointing of Jesus’ feet is not included in the version of the Last Supper story used here, it has not been included in the mural.
+But do remind students that Jesus did this after the supper.
+The event is part of our Holy Thursday worship.

 Note: While students are working on the mural, write the words of the Kathisma Hymn (slightly adapted) from Tone 1 and Tone 2 of the Vespers of Great and Holy Wednesday on the chalkboard.
 The words of the hymn are below, in the Closing Prayer section (6).